-The rugged beauty of Utah's eastern corner, wedged neatly between Wyoming above and Colorado to the east, is the reward for those willing to take the road less traveled.
+The rugged beauty of Utah's northeastern corner, wedged neatly between Wyoming to the north and Colorado to the east, is the reward for those willing to take the road less traveled.
 Neither I–80 nor I–70 enters this part of the state, so most visitors who pass through the western United States never even see it.
 That, of course, is part of its appeal.
 Small towns, rural attitudes, and a more casual and friendly approach to life are all part of the eastern Utah experience.

 Northeastern Utah is most spectacular when viewed out-of-doors and out of your vehicle.
 It's home to superb boating and fishing at Flaming Gorge, Red Fleet, and the Steinaker reservoirs.
 Hundreds of miles of hiking and mountain-biking trails (often available to cross-country skiers, snowmobilers, or snowshoers in winter) crisscross the region.
 The Green and Yampa rivers entice white-water rafters as well as less ambitious float-trippers.
 The pine- and aspen-covered Uinta (pronounced You-in-tah) Mountains offer campers and hikers hidden, pristine lakes and streams.
 Even if you don't get out of your car, exploring this region takes you through vast red-rock basins, over high mountain passes, and between geologic folds in the earth.

 Dinosaurs once dominated this region, and in many ways, they still do.
 Paleontology labs and fossil displays abound, as do corny dino statues and impressive life-size skeleton casts.
 Excavation sites such as Dinosaur National Monument make northeastern Utah one of the most important paleontological research areas in the world.